Catalyst-Studios/Catalyst-Create-Core/README.md

 By committing to this repository you hereby forfeit your rights to the code you have submitted, as it will become property of the organisation.

-This project is All Rights Reserved unless explicitly stated per comment in said file, or codeblock.
 We highly appreciate any contributions.
 We would love to have you as a part of the Catalyst community!

 - Bug Report: If you encounter any issues while playing Create: Catalyst, please create a [bug report](https://github.com/Catalyst-Studios/Catalyst-Create-Core/issues/new).